Skip to main content

 Princeton Ethiopian, Eritrean, and Egyptian Miracles of Mary (PEMM) project

-Miracles of Mary Stories and Humor
+Miracles of Mary Stories with Horror and/or Humor

 By Wendy Laura Belcher